 I took early retirement in 2004 after spending the previous 28 years as Principal (Head Teacher) of an elementary (primary) school in Perth City.
 Though spent my early working years deep underground as a mining electrical engineer.
 My xyl who was a teacher in our village school retired at the same time.
 We now spend several weeks each year visiting the remoter parts of our beautiful home country in our motor home and about six weeks a year in SV8 on the island of Zakynthos and the KX3 travels with us.
 In between trips away I enjoy growing fruit and vegetables in our garden, greenhouse and polytunnel, though horticulture and absences from home do not go too well together!
 As well as gardening and amateur radio I enjoy photography the picture on my QSL card is one I took after a GMDX convention at Bannockburn several years ago and did a bit of Photoshopping on.

 QSLing - I upload my home station log to LoTW and to ClubLog about monthly.
-I make a lot of /P contacts (about 1000 in 2014) from various locations in Scotland and abroad (mainly SV8) and usually use paper logging for these and can't upload these as there are too many.
-If you wish a QSL for a /P contact a card via the bureau or direct will get you one for sure.
+I make a lot of /P contacts (about 1000 each year) from various locations in Scotland and abroad (mainly SV8) and usually use paper logging for these and can't upload these as there are too many.
+If you wish a QSL for a /P contact a card via the bureau or directwill get you one for sure. (please enclose a return envelope and postage for direct cards)

 Such a shame Lighting Bolt no longer make them as mechanical construction is superb.